davidje13/Chance/README.md

   are seen to make it feel more closely related to how much force the user imparted
 * WebGL rendering allows cheap and realistic motion blur
+* No rendering while stationary for energy saving

 ### Answers Ball